-Refurbished goods tend to get a bad rap, but these like-new items can actually save you a bundle if they're truly in like-new condition.
+Refurbished goods tend to get a bad rap, but these items can actually save you a bundle if they're truly in like-new condition.
 Open-box products have a similarly bad reputation because the term suggests they're used.
-However, they may actually be brand-new items, though, just with a nice discount because the box happens to be open.
+However, they may actually be brand-new items — just with a nice discount because the box happens to be open.

 Open-box products are available at many retailers, including Best Buy, eBay, and Wayfair.
-And while they can be a good deal, they aren't always.
+And while they can be a good deal, that doesn't mean they always are.
 If you're considering buying open-box, here are a few things you need to know first.

-When you see an item marked as "open-box," it means just that: the package has been opened.
+When you see an item marked as "open-box," it means just that: the packaging has been opened.
 It's likely been returned for some reason, but not necessarily because it's damaged.
-According to a report from the consulting firm Accenture, only 5% of returns are related to item defects.
 An open-box product could simply be something a shopper changed their mind about.
 The buyer may have returned it because they decided they didn't like the color, or for an equally trivial reason.
 So you could be picking up a completely new, unused item for a nice discount.

 However, that may not always be the case.
-Most stores will allow you to return products for at least a couple of weeks, and as a result, these open-box items could have seen some use.
+Most stores allow you to return products for at least a couple of weeks, and as a result, open-box items could have seen some use.
 They could show a little wear or cosmetic damage from their brief time in the original buyer's hands.
-This usually isn't a problem, but you should be aware that buying open-box means some items will used, if only lightly.
+This usually isn't a problem, but you should be aware that buying open-box means some items will be used, if only lightly.

-Open-box products can also be floor models, which the store has used to show the item off to customers.
-These can be a dicey buy, as they've probably seen a lot of use.
-Even if they've never left the store, the all-day use adds up, and can make the items more failure prone.
+Open-box products can also be floor models that the store has used to show the item off to customers.
+These can be a risky buy, as they've probably seen a lot of use.
+They may have never left the store, but all-day demoing from random customers adds up, and can make the items more prone to failure.
 If the open-box item you're looking at is a floor model, you may want to reconsider.